fdschmidt93/trident/docs/source/qa.rst

 Multi-GPU training
 ------------------

 Multi-GPU training with |project| incurs some stepping stones that should be carefully handled.
-We will first discuss validation, as multi-GPU training is generally simpler.
+We will first discuss validation, it is comparatively straightforward to training.

-**Validation:**
+Validation
+^^^^^^^^^^

 Lightning_ recommends to disable `trainer.use_distributed_sampler <https://lightning.ai/docs/pytorch/stable/common/trainer.html#use-distributed-sampler>`_ for research (see note in `LightningModule.validation_loop <https://lightning.ai/docs/pytorch/stable/common/lightning_module.html#validation-loop>`_).
 Consequently |project| disables the flag by default.